 The timing was good, too.
 Since their floors were completed in three weeks, a one-month container rental allowed plenty of time.

 Choose the moving solution that’s right for your needs

 Moving and storage containers make a great match for many customers, but they aren’t for everyone.
 While they appeal to people who prefer to maintain more control over their move and belongings, some folks would rather not have anything to do with the moving process — and are willing to pay more to hand it all over.

 The important thing is to make the choice that best fits your specific needs.
 In addition to reading tips and reviews shared by PODS customers, you can learn more by getting an online quote for local moves, or by calling (855) 706-4758 to ask questions and get quotes for both local and long-distance moves.

 Some customers quoted in this article were sponsored influencers or employees of PODS.

-Liz Taylor is a freelance writer based in Tampa who is always looking for ways to declutter after living in the same house for 28 years.
+Liz Taylor is a freelance writer based in Tampa who is always looking for ways to declutter after living in the same house for over 28 years.

 I’m moving out of state at the end of this month and I need service.

 Hi Arika!
 Congratulations on your upcoming move 🙂 .
 Our moving experts can answer all your questions!
 They can be reached at (855)706-4758 or check out https://www.pods.com/.